3 Data Sources

 3.2.1 AquaMaps SDM (am_0.05)

-AquaMaps provides standardized species distribution models (SDMs) for over 17,000 marine species based on environmental envelope models.
+AquaMaps provides standardized species distribution models (SDMs) for over 17,000 marine species based on environmental envelope models (Kaschner et al. 2019).
 Each species model defines habitat suitability as a function of depth, temperature, salinity, primary productivity, ice concentration, and distance from land.

 - Species count: ~17,550 models